Corcoran, Minneapolis

 Corcoran is a neighborhood within the Powderhorn community in Minneapolis, Minnesota, United States.
 The neighborhood is bordered by Longfellow and Howe neighborhoods to the east, Phillips to the north, Powderhorn Park to the west and Standish to the south.
 Its official boundaries are East Lake Street to the north, Hiawatha Avenue to the east, East 36th Street to the south, and Cedar Avenue to the west.
+It is entirely located within Minneapolis City Council Ward 9 and legislative district 63A.

 Corcoran is home to Minneapolis South High School.
 The seasonal Midtown Farmers' Market, a project of the Corcoran Neighborhood Organization, operates weekly on a site in the neighborhood.